koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-03-03: hate group

+If someone wanted to call my race a hate group, I would be cool with that conditional on them using more than one statistic and employing good epistemic practices.
+Please don’t signal boost poorly researched takes without making it clear what the problem is.

 2023-03-03: fuck you, yes you

 Then the LORD spoke to Job out of the storm.
 He said: